 Although these measurements only include ages over 18, it provides a foundation for the effect of the pandemic on mental health from which inferences pertaining to adolescents can be formulated.
-Additionally, because of the similar increasing trends in depression from 2009-2017 for ages 12 to 17 and 18 to 25 displayed in the “Major depressive episodes per year by age” line graph, the high percentage for 18 to 29 in the “Symptoms of anxiety and depression by demographic” may indicate that the age range 12 to 17 would show similar – or even greater – rates during the pandemic.
+Additionally, because of the similar increasing trends in depression from 2009-2017 for ages 12 to 17 and 18 to 25 displayed in the “Major depressive episodes per year by age” line graph, the high percentage for 18 to 29 in the “Symptoms of anxiety and depression by demographic” dashboard may indicate that the age range 12 to 17 would share similar–or even greater–trends with the 18 to 25 age-range during the pandemic.

 Trends in loneliness by generation during the pandemic

 In terms of loneliness felt because of the pandemic, “sometimes feeling more lonely” has the greatest percent average over the generations when comparing the three options, illustrating that most people have felt lonely more than one time during quarantine.